Pol Toledo Bagué

-Pol Toledo Bagué (born 22 December 1994) is a Spanish tennis player.
+Pol Toledo Bagué (born 22 December 1994) is a Spanish former tennis player.

 Toledo Bagué has a career high ATP singles ranking of World No. 372 achieved on 6 August 2018.
 He also has a career high doubles ranking of World No. 204, which he achieved on 13 November 2017.

 Toledo Bagué has reached 18 career singles finals with a record of 5 wins and 13 losses all coming on the ITF Futures tour.
 Additionally, he has reached 40 career doubles finals with a record of 24 wins and 16 losses, which includes 1 ATP Challenger doubles title at the 2017 San Benedetto Tennis Cup.